-On the 20th of November 2018, the so called trilogue implying the three European bodies (the Parliament, the Council and the Commission) met in order to discuss the draft Regulation EC 2016/0084 related to fertilizers.
-As a reminder, this regulation will cover the marketing at European level of a wide variety of fertilizing products including organic and mineral fertilizers, soil improvers, growing media but also biostimulants.
+On the 20th November 2018, the so called trialogue involving the three European bodies (Parliament, Council and Commission) met in order to discuss the draft Regulation EC 2016/0084 related to fertilisers.
+As a reminder, this regulation will cover the marketing at European level of a wide variety of fertilising products including organic and mineral fertilizers, soil improvers, growing media and also biostimulants.

-Contact Staphyt regulatory for more information on the consequences of this new regulation and on the types of products covered by the draft Fertilizer Regulation.
+Contact Staphyt regulatory for more information on the consequences of this new regulation and on the types of products covered by the draft Fertiliser Regulation.